Chinese Postpartum Meals – What to Eat and What to Avoid After Child Birth

 1. Ginger

 Ginger is one of the most important ingredients in Chinese postpartum cuisine.
 It warms the body, helps digestion, and removes “wind” from the body.
 Fresh ginger is used in nearly every confinement dish, from soups to stir-fries.
+Red dates are rich in iron and vitamin C, helping to build blood, and are another staple ingredient in postpartum cooking.

 How to use: Add sliced ginger to soups, stews, and stir-fries.
 Make ginger tea by steeping sliced ginger in hot water with red dates.